-Any person would definitely aim for a stable profession.
+Any person would aim for a stable profession.
 The nursing profession in Canada is supported with job security and benefits through unions along with liability protection from the organization.
 There is also a pension to back up your future.

-Further, the environment of Canada is extremely safe, which is certainly a key parameter for any individuals looking forward to pursuing a career abroad.
+Further, the environment of Canada is extremely safe, which is certainly a key parameter for any individual looking forward to pursuing a career abroad.
 The diverse culture of Canada has made it extremely safe for foreigners to be equally treated with respect and guaranteed with similar perks.

 Is Nursing Requirements in Canada a reality?

 The demand for nurses in Canada is not at all surprising.
-However, there might be some confusion as to whether nursing requirements in Canada are just a big fat rumour or do they have some reality behind them.
+However, there might be some confusion as to whether nursing requirements in Canada are just a big fat rumor or do they have some reality behind them.